PatrickFis/Azure-Study-Notes/Azure Developer/Azure Message Based Solutions.md

   - Useful info:
     - Messages need to be base 64 encoded.
 If they aren't then the function will try to dequeue the message over and over before putting the messages into a new queue named <queue name>-poison.
     - The function can receive messages as objects instead of strings.
+- Both of these programs expect a queue named "appqueue" to be available.